BrainBox raises $8.59 million to optimize HVAC systems with AI

 After creating this profile, BrainBox’s engine makes educated predictions about future power consumption, writing back to the HVAC controller every five minutes to make adjustments.
 Neely claims that most customers see a 20-40% reduction in carbon footprint within the first few months of deployment.

-It’s worth pointing out that HVAC-optimizing AI isn’t exactly novel.
+HVAC-optimizing AI isn’t exactly novel.
 Augury, a startup developing sensors that attach to machines and record data that’s then analyzed in the cloud, works with service companies to diagnose and optimize systems like industrial HVAC.
 GE Digital’s Predix and startup Petasense offer similar Wi-Fi-enabled, cloud- and AI-driven monitoring sensors.
 Carbon Relay boasts a product that leverages sensor data to make predictions about datacenters’ cooling usage.
 And Google recently rolled out a feature to Nest-branded thermostats that’s designed to detect HVAC problems.

 But BrainBox says it’s collaborating with a number of prominent partners and institutions to refine its platform.
 These include the U.S. Department of Energy’s National Renewable Energy Laboratory, the Institute for Data Valorization, Montreal’s École de Technologie Supérieure, and McGill University.
 In the near term, it hopes to develop an algorithm that will map all building HVAC control points while abiding by government and industry standards.

 Another point in BrainBox’s favor is its market momentum.
-In the 11 months since the company’s May 2019 launch, its platform has been installed in over 15 million feet of commercial real estate across 15 cities in three continents.
+In the 11 months since the company’s May 2019 launch, its platform has been installed in over 15 million feet of commercial real estate across 15 cities on three continents.
 Locations include airports, hotels, residences, long-term care facilities, and grocery stores.
 Over 40 buildings have active installations, some of which are larger than a million square feet.

 “The autonomous nature of our technology makes it truly scalable, and as we are reducing energy consumption in buildings by over 20%, we are in a position to make a real positive impact on GHG emissions from the real estate sector, one of the largest emitters globally,” BrainBox chief business development officer Sam Ramadori told VentureBeat via email.
 “For the entire team at BrainBox AI, it is very exciting to be growing a global business that can truly make a difference on climate change.”

 Headquartered in Montreal, BrainBox has 50 employees today and expects to employ over 100 by year-end.
-This latest funding round, which was led by Esplanade Ventures, with the participation of Desjardins Capital, brings the company’s total raised to date to over CAD $19 million (~$13.6 million).
+This latest funding round, which was led by Esplanade Ventures, with participation from Desjardins Capital, brings the company’s total raised to over $19 million CAD (~$13.6 million).